La Dolce Vita: Prologue

 1st Day Sequence: A helicopter transports a statue of Christ over an ancient Roman aqueduct outside Rome while a second, Marcello Rubini's news helicopter, follows it into the city.
 The news helicopter is momentarily sidetracked by a group of bikini-clad women sunbathing on the rooftop of a high-rise apartment building.
 Hovering above, Marcello uses gestures to elicit phone numbers from them but fails in his attempt.
 He then shrugs and continues following the statue to Saint Peter's Square.

 Episode 1

 1st Night Sequence: Marcello meets Maddalena by chance in an exclusive nightclub.
 A beautiful and wealthy heiress, Maddalena is tired of Rome, while Marcello finds it suits him.
-They have sex in the bedroom of a prostitute whom they had given a ride home in Maddalena's Cadillac.
+They have sex in the bedroom of a sex worker whom they had given a ride home in Maddalena's Cadillac.

 1st Dawn Sequence: Marcello returns to his apartment to find that his fiancée, Emma, has overdosed.
 On the way to the hospital, he declares his everlasting love to her and again as she lies in a semiconscious state in the emergency room.
 While waiting frantically for her recovery, however, he tries to make a phone call to Maddalena.